myanmaropenwordnet/mow/README.md

 (At present there is only one release.
 In future, the latest release will be in the top directory, while older releases will be kept in the "Previous Releases" folder)

 Website: wordnet.burmese.sg

+As an open wordnet, it is under the Creative Commons Attribution 4.0 International License (CC BY 4.0)